OpenUK/publiccode.directory-web-interface/pages/01.welcome/home.md

 ## Welcome to the Public Code Directory

-This is where magic should happen but we'll just give it a little help.
+This is where magic should happen but we'll just give it a little help and time.